SouthernPolaris/OS-A3/README.md

 Sorting 1000000 elements took 0.09 seconds.
 ```

 Additionally, Valgrind was used to test for memory leaks, especially in the creation and deletion of threads.
-This test if skipped if Valgrind is not installed
+This test is skipped if Valgrind is not installed.
+The terminal logs of valgrind are also written to `valgrind_output.log`.

 ## Reflection and Self Assessment